alessoh/ai-qft/README.md

 The generated visualization reveals the complete story:

 **Top Row**: Field configurations from each phase
-- Left: High temperature chaos—random fluctuations dominate
+- High temperature chaos—random fluctuations dominate
-- Right: Low temperature order—coherent domains emerge
+- Low temperature order—coherent domains emerge

 **Bottom Row**: The discovery process
-- Left: Learning curve showing rapid convergence
+- Learning curve showing rapid convergence
-- Right: Phase probability versus temperature, with the critical point clearly visible
+- Phase probability versus temperature, with the critical point clearly visible

 The sharp transition in the probability curve isn't programmed—it emerges from the network's learned understanding of order and disorder.